felix-clark/felix-clark.github.io/_posts/2020-03-30-math-of-glm.md

 penalizing large values of the parameters in the likelihood function.

-With all forms of regularization the scaling symmetry of each \\(x_k\\) is broken, so it is likely useful to center and normalize the data.
+With all forms of regularization the scaling symmetry of each \\(x_k\\) is broken, so it is likely useful to center and standardize the data.

 ### L2 regularization (ridge regression)